bahrus/be-switched/READMEold.md

     <div>LHS === RHS</div>
 </template>
 ```

+As you have probably noticed, we are starting to introduce special symbols for finding peer elements.

+We call this syntax [Directed Scoped Specifiers, or DSS](https://github.com/bahrus/trans-render/tree/baseline/dss#readme), inspired by, but not to be confused with, CSS selectors.
+It is optimized for the problem at hand -- binding to nearby, relative elements (or the host), with an eye towards encouraging semantic HTML markup.

 We are often (but not always in the case of 2. below) making some assumptions about the elements we are comparing --